-Various Board of Directors committees are involved in financial instrument risk management oversight, including the Risk Committee and Loan Committee.
+Various committees are involved in financial instrument risk management oversight, including the Risk Committee and Asset Liability Committee.

 There have been no significant changes from the previous year in the Credit Union's risks to which it is exposed or its general policies and procedures for managing risk.